 Over the years I have heard and read many dream accounts.
-I began to notice that the inability to switch on an electric light in the dream (lucid or ordinary) scen-ery was mentioned quite a lot.
-I therefore gave the task to eight lucid dreamers (Hearne, 1981).
-All reported back in isolation so as not to bias the reports.
-Six subjects found that the light would not work properly, one person could not find a switch, and the lights did switch on for one person-however that was just after she had "covered her eyes" in the dream and so abolished the imagery.
-It would seem that perhaps there is a "ceiling" limit" on visual imagery-brightness and that an attempt, using dream control, to exceed that limit has to be dealt with (by the central dream-directing process) by rationalized avoidance of the intended situation.
-A follow-up study (Hearne, 1982b) found similar results, but one subject reported switching on a light with no prior decrease in brightness level.
-Conceivably, on those odd occasions when it does work [see also Tart's report, last issue], the event might correspond with spontaneous phasic activity which might at that moment in-crease the ceiling limit.
+I began to notice that the inability to switch on an electric light in the dream (lucid or ordinary) scenery was mentioned quite a lot.
+I therefore gave the task to eight lucid dreamers.
+All re-ported back in isolation so as not to bias the reports.
+Six subjects found that the light would not work properly, one person could not find a switch, and the lights did switch on for one person-however that was just after she had 'covered her eyes' in the dream and so abolished the imagery.
+It would seem that perhaps there is a 'ceiling limit' on visual imagery-brightness and that an attempt, using dream control, to exceed that limit has to be dealt with (by the central dream-directing process) by rationalized avoidance of the intended situation.
+A follow-up study found similar results, but one subject reported switching on a light with no prior decrease in brightness level.
+Con-ceivably, on those odd occasions when it does work, (see also Tart's report, last issue the event might correspond with spontaneous phasic activity which might at that moment increase the ceiling limit.
 Clearly, further research is required here.
-I have a feeling that the "light-switch phenomenon" might also be observed in waking imagery, using good visualizers.
-They must, of course, be naïve subjects.

-The second study also indicated that the various imaging modalities may be loosely linked in dreams and that "substitution" of imagery may occur in other mo-dalities.
+I have a feeling that the 'light-switch phenomenon' might also be observed in waking imagery, usinig good visualizers.
+They must of course be naive subjects.
+The second study also indicated that the various imaging modalities may be loosely linked in dreams and that 'substitution' of imagery may occur in other modalities.
 The forms may have different priority of effect over others at any one time.
-Schools of dream "interpretation" have failed to consider the possibility that there might be natural limitations in dreams; therefore many "analyses" could have been highly erroneous.
-On "closing" or "covering" their eyes in the lucid dream state, all six respondents reported that a scene shift occurred.
-In two cases, a rerun of the dream happened.
-Oneironauts (Hearne, 1981c) need to learn about these techniques in order to make the most of their lucid dreams.
+Schools of dream 'interpretation' have failed to consider the possibility that there might be natural, limitations in dreams, therefore many 'analyses' could have been highly erroneous.
+On 'closing' or 'covering' their eyes in the lucid dream state, all six respondents reported that a scene shift occurred.
+In two cases, a re-run of the dream happened.
+Oneironauts9 need to learn about these techniques in order to make the most of their lucid dreams.

-In response to a questionnaire about lucid dreams printed in a British national newspaper in 1980, much information was acquired (Hearne, n.d.).
+In response to a questionnaire about lucid dreams printed in a British national newspaper in 1980, much information was acquired.18

-Lucid dreams are without doubt an important new avenue of research because, apart from insights into the dreaming process that we are sure to discover, I think we shall be able to learn something about consciousness itself.
-The "switching on" of consciousness in the unchanging physiological state of REM sleep can be sudden.
+Lucid dreams are without doubt an important new avenue of research because apart from insights into the dreaming process that we are sure to discover, I think we shall be able to learn something about consciousness itself.
+The 'switching on' of consciousness, in the unchanging physiological state of REM, sleep can be sudden.
 A study of the brain's activity at that moment could be most rewarding.
-In addition to such knowledge, the induction of lucidity by suggestion or electronic techniques could open up a limitless "inner universe" of experience to many people, and the undoubted creativity aspect of dreaming sleep could be harnessed so that man may research new heights of artistic and scientific invention.
+In addition to such knowledge, the induction of lucidity by suggestion or electronic techniques could open up a limitless 'inner universe' of experience to many people, and the undoubted creativity aspect of dreaming sleep could be harnessed so that man may research new heights of artistic and scientific invention.